GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/07_oscilloscope_page.md

     $$x(t) * I(\beta)(t) = \beta \int_{-\infty}^t x(\tau) d\tau$$

-The "Oscilloscope" page provides access to the configuration of the PI controllers' control parameters.
+The "Oscilloscope" page provides access to the configuration of the {{PI}} controllers parameters.
 These parameters allow for optimizing motor performance to meet the specific requirements of each task.
-For Igus motors, by selecting the corresponding motor model in the motor configuration section (see {numref}`sec:motor_motor`), the control parameters will be set to the default values for the chosen motor.
+For igus® motors, by selecting the corresponding motor model in the motor configuration section (see {numref}`sec:motor_motor`), the control parameters will be set to the default values for the chosen motor.
 In applications involving high speeds, heavy loads, or when noise reduction is critical, fine adjustments to the control parameter configuration may be necessary.

-In our test setup, we have configured the following parameters for both motors, which have worked well:
+In our testbed setup, we have configured the following parameters for both motors, which have worked well:

 - **Current**
   - **Amplification (P)**: 20